renzbobz/Simple-JS/README.md

 `With auto json parse if response is json`

 ------
-No hate pls just love :D

-I'm just a student so if you have any suggestions/tips please share it.
+If you have any suggestions/tips please share it.

 >Coded on mobile phone.